Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 The Debtor-Side Due Diligence Every Creditor Should Run

 Before placing, an overseas creditor should spend 15 minutes at Companies House verifying the debtor.
+The free company search returns

 The Court Gateway: Pre-Action Protocol to Enforcement